EVENTFLOW

 “Would be cool if there was a way to bookmark sessions”

-Diverse events of different scales and types, requires customized itineraries that are similar, but can contain different components (ie. filters, locations — depending on the needs of the event).
+Diverse events of different scales and types, requires customized itineraries that are similar, but can contain different components (ie. filters, locations).

-To understand how event itineraries are currently structured at scale, I analyzed existing tools and patterns by doing an audit of a range of events, varying in scale, audience, and type.
+To understand how event itineraries are structured at scale, I analyzed a range of events, varying in scale, audience, and type.

 Key Insights